40H WILDERNESS FIRST AID + CPR C

 the 40 hour course is ideal for guides and those leading multi day wilderness trips.
 This is also the certification required for an Assistant Overnight sea kayak guide with SKGABC.

-Red Cross instructor Emre Bosut, of Swell Education, brings 17 years of outdoor industry and instructing experience to wildenress first aid courses.
+Red Cross instructor Emre Bosut, of Swell Education, brings over 20 years of outdoor industry and instructing experience to wildenress first aid courses.
 With a background in whitewater, ocean and surf instructing and guiding Emre has worked around Canada and internationally and continues to be an active guide an instructor trainer in the outdoor industry.

 Dates And Times